Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Introduction

 \section{Introduction}

-There is a growing interest in the statistical literature in the problem of uncertainty quantification for possibly multiple parameter changes in time- or space-ordered data, motivated by the practical question of whether any suspected changes are ``real'' (i.e. can be attributed to structural changes in the underlying stochastic model) or due to random fluctuations.
-General types of approaches to this problem include confidence sets associated with simultaneous multiscale change-point estimation \citep{fms14, psm17}, post-selection inference \citep{hgst18, hlgst18, jfw20, dtst20}, inference without selection and post-inference selection via Narrowest Significance Pursuit \citep{f21}, asymptotic confidence intervals conditional on the estimated change-point locations \citep{bp98, km11, ck21}, False Discovery Rate \citep{hnz13, lm16, chs19}, and Bayesian inference \citep{ll01, f06}.
+The problem of uncertainty quantification for possibly multiple parameter changes in time- or space-ordered data is motivated by the practical question of whether any suspected changes reflect real structural changes in the underlying stochastic model, or are due to random fluctuations.
+Approaches to this problem include confidence sets associated with simultaneous multiscale change-point estimation \citep{fms14, psm17, vbm22}, post-selection inference \citep{hgst18, hlgst18, jfw20, dtst20}, inference without selection and post-inference selection via Narrowest Significance Pursuit \citep{f21}, asymptotic confidence intervals conditional on the estimated change-point locations \citep{bp98, km11, ck21}, False Discovery Rate \citep{hnz13, lm16, chs19}, and Bayesian inference \citep{ll01, f06}.
 These approaches go beyond mere change-point detection and offer statistical significance statements regarding the existence and locations of change-points in the statistical model underlying the data.

-However, the vast majority of the existing works, with only a handful of exceptions which we review in more detail later, do so under strong assumptions on the innovations entering the model, such as their homogeneity over time, and/or finite moments up to a certain order, and/or a specific known distribution or distributional family.
-This is a limitation, because change-point modelling and inference for data that do not necessarily fall into these categories is of interest in various domains, including bioinformatics \citep{ma11, ac11}, biophysics \citep{psm17}, cancer medicine \citep{kffm00}, economics \citep{bp03} and finance \citep{o19}, amongst others.